AngelMendez-0/C-PlusPlus/README.md

 ### Grade Tester
 C++ program demonstrating user input handling, loops, and basic statistics by collecting student grades and calculating the average, maximum, and minimum values.

+###Constructor_FriendClasses
+This project models a country’s cylindrical airspace using object-oriented design in C++, with classes representing 3D points, the airspace boundary, and radar detection.
+It determines whether an enemy aircraft violates the airspace by checking its position relative to the defined cylindrical region.
+The goal was to understand *Constructors* and *Friend Classes* and their utalization across multiple files.